 - Frequently weigh yourself or hide weighing scales throughout the house for easy access

-- Exercise beyond your body’s capacity
+- Exercise beyond your body’s capacity for exertion

-- Excessively critique your bodily imperfections for hours in the mirror
+- Critique your bodily imperfections for hours in the mirror

 - Psychological indicators may include: depression, heightened anxiety or irritability, mood swings, or social withdrawal